borzari/CMSSW_SPRACE_2018/README.md

 ## Vi or Vim
+Vi or Vim is a screen-oriented text editor originally created for the Unix operating system.

-Difference between Vi and Vim:
+### Difference between Vi and Vim:

 - Vim has been ported to a much wider range of OS's than vi.
 - Vim includes support (syntax highlighting, code folding, etc) for several popular programming languages (C/C++, Python, Perl, shell, etc).